Why do a PhD?

 Will a PhD help my career?

 Will doing a PhD boost your career options?
 Absolutely, but with some caveats.
 If you want to work in academia, for example in research or as a professor, then doing a PhD is essential.
 Having a PhD can also help you to land jobs in industry, for example working as an analyst or as an actuary.
 When applying for these jobs, your PhD is both a demonstration of your prior experience in running a research project, and an example of your motivation and self-discipline.
-Indeed, our 2016 salary survey found that respondents who had a PhD or higher reported considerably higher average salaries than those with a master's degree or bachelor's degree.
 Our 2018 salary report found, however, that while the gender pay gap is closing for PhD positions, women still earn less than men, and for senior positions, there still exists a 'glass ceiling' for women, meaning they are less likely to be chosen for these roles.

 However, a PhD is not essential for every job.
 If you know that you want to work in a field such as finance or accounting, then real-world job experience can be just as important when applying for jobs as academic qualifications.
 And there are some employers who will be put off by a candidate with a PhD who is applying for entry-level jobs, finding them to be overqualified.
 It's not a good idea to do a PhD just because you think it will help you generally to get a better job in the long run, as this may not be the case.
 You should consider the specific role that you want or the field that you want to work in, and then see if a PhD would be helpful for that career path.